Skip to content

 7. Export for review: Share exports with your team before implementation.

-8. Check the page estimate: Before generating, note how many service+location pages will be created.
+8. Check the page estimate: Before generating, note how many cross-product pages (service+location, service+industry, or feature+use case) will be created.

 Local Business: